Nursing: RN to MSN

 This RN-MSN program is for individuals who have diplomas or certificates from the former hospital system, or an associate's degree and a current United States RN license in good standing.
 At Simmons, a 3.0 G.P.A. in nursing courses and the overall G.P.A. are required; work experience and relevant references are very important.

-Applicants must have taken an undergraduate statistics course at a regionally accredited U.S. post-secondary institution within 7 years prior to the application deadline.
+Applicants must have taken an undergraduate statistics course and a health assessment course at a regionally accredited U.S. post-secondary institution within 7 years prior to the application deadline.
 The course must be equal to a semester in length and a grade of B or better is required.
 The course may be in progress at the time of application and must be completed before the start of the program.

 All accelerated and online statistics courses must be approved by the Office of Admission.
 Please email the office the course name and number, when and where it was offered, and if it was delivered by online format.
 If we cannot approve the course from the provided information, we will request a syllabus and the form below for additional review.
 Please allow 10-15 days for course evaluation.